divyansh7924/POSHAN/README.md

 three types of users: Hospital, Anganwadi and NRC.
-Hospitals and Anganwadi can check bed availability at NRCs and send referrals for a child with SAM to any of thern.
+Hospitals and Anganwadi can check bed availability at NRCs and send referrals for a child with SAM to any of the NRC.
 The referrals are then managed by NRCs.
 NRCs can admit a child ,app will assign a bed hence also managing the bed availability.
 A time period for admission is initially assigned to the child which can be extended later if child doesn't fully recover.
 NRCs can discharge the child, app will